 Many of the provinces have their own provincial health insurance.
 However, there are usually restrictions on this insurance.
 In regards to when its users are in another province.
 Many of the medical costs they may incur might not get paid for.
 Most often they are not.
 Although, some provinces have agreements where there will be a limited amount of coverage.

-Every province sets their own health coverage rules.
+Every province sets its own health coverage rules.
 Ontario, for example, has some additional rules for medical coverage while in another province.
 Coverage is provided for an insured out of province if it is an emergency, or there is a need for immediate care.
 It will apply to those who are traveling or are working out of the Province.
 It will also include students who are attending school in another province.

 Non-emergency care is also covered in some cases.
 If the specific care has been recommended by a physician.
 A licensed physician who is practicing in Ontario.
 Or, if the services are provided by a physician with the same criterion.
 This should not be taken for granted.
 It is strongly suggested that there is confirmation by the Ministry of Health first.